avalucianelson/4x4_TicTacToe_AI/README.md

 - **Intelligent AI**: Utilizes the minimax algorithm with alpha-beta pruning for efficient and challenging gameplay.
 - **Real-Time Feedback**: Displays the game state dynamically and updates after each move, showing both player and AI moves.
 - **Game Over Detection**: Detects game over conditions (win, lose, or draw) and displays the result accordingly.
-- **Graphing Nodes Expanded**: After you play, you can generate a graph showing the number of nodes the AI expanded at each move, both with and without alpha beta pruning.
+- **Graphing Nodes evaluated**: After you play, you can generate a graph showing the number of nodes the AI evaluated at each move, both with and without alpha beta pruning.
 This demonstrates the huge difference in efficiency.
 Make sure to note that the graph generated is log scale!

 ## Prerequisites 🔧
 To run this application, you need: